 Many policies will only cover a percentage of your income.

-Accident, sickness and redundancy cover provides a monthly payment to help you pay for your mortgage and associated costs in the event of an accident sickness or involuntary unemployment.
+Accident, sickness and unemployment cover provides a monthly payment to help you pay for your mortgage and associated costs in the event of an accident sickness or involuntary unemployment.

 Oops, something went wrong!